Problems after mouth and oropharyngeal cancer surgery

 Chyle is milky fluid carried around the body by the lymphatic system.
 Rarely one of the lymph channels (called the thoracic duct) leaks after a neck dissection.
 This may cause chyle to collect under the skin.
 You are usually on bed rest in hospital until it stops.

 Some people may have to go back to the operating theatre if the leak continues.
+You will be asked to follow a fat free diet.
+You might be given a medicine too, but this will depend on the amount of chyle leak.

 Changes to the appearance of your neck